-I was lucky enough to meet this author on Twitter, and he offered me a copy of his debut book, in return for an honest review.
+I was lucky enough to meet Brandon Reeder on Twitter, and he offered me a copy of his debut book, The Pact, in return for an honest review.
 The premise sounded really good, so I agreed 🙂

 I’m so glad I did!
 I got two things out of this book: One, a really good reading experience, and Two, a chance to correct some proofreading errors his previous proofreaders had missed.
 I was really happy with both of these opportunities, because I love helping authors, especially indie authors, succeed!